 And that is trust.

-7 Actions to Take Now with Your One Word
+What to Do with Your One Word

 - Pray.
 Ask God if He has a word for you during this season.
 Then simply listen.
 He may drop a word in your spirit, or bring to your remembrance a word that recently stirred your heart.
 If nothing comes right away, keep listening.
 If nothing ever comes, don’t force it.
 He may not be directing you to have a word right now, and that’s okay.